NCICCGPO/gdan-tmp-models/README.md

 	--out <relabeled-user-data> \
 	--cancer <cancer>
 ```
+An optional argument of `--delete_i_col` can be included.
+An optional argument to inform which column to remove (0 based indexing).
+Use if a meta-data column is in data.
+If not specified, then will run with no column deletions.

 ### 1B.
 Quantile Rescaling
 Second, relabeled data must be transformed with a quantile rescale prior to running machine learning algorithms.
 The rescaled output file will always be located in `user-transformed-data/transformed-data.tsv`.